jaspervdj/blaze-html/website/benchmarks.markdown

 # Bigtable

-The bigtable benchmark is a simple (artificial) benchmark implemented by many Html templating engines.
+The bigtable benchmark is a simple (artificial) benchmark implemented by many HTML templating engines.
 It consists of the task of generating a 1000x10 HTML `<table>`, with `[1 ..
 10]` as row content.
-Some implementations of this benchmark do check if the row content needs to be escaped and some do not.
+Some implementations of this benchmark check if the row content needs to be escaped and some do not.
 In BlazeHtml, we escape all content by default, as we want to free the user from thinking about escaping.
 Obviously, the user can always explicitly state that he doesn't want some content to be escaped.